 Melinda Skea 202-349-7224 firstname.lastname@example.org

 Colorado Christian University (CCU) today became the first interdenominational Christian college to challenge in federal court a new “Affordable Care Act” (aka “Obamacare”) mandate for abortifacients (drugs which induce abortions).
 Colorado Christian joins the monks at Belmont Abbey College pushing back against government intrusion into personal religious convictions that is unprecedented in the health care realm.
-The Becket Fund for Religious Liberty represents both colleges in their separate lawsuits.
+Becket represents both colleges in their separate lawsuits.

 “If the Administration thought that conscience objections to this HHS mandate would be muted or isolated, Colorado Christian’s lawsuit proves otherwise.
-Evangelical Christians have now joined Catholics to defend their religious rights,” said Hannah Smith, Senior Legal Counsel at the Becket Fund for Religious Liberty.
+Evangelical Christians have now joined Catholics to defend their religious rights,” said Hannah Smith, Senior Legal Counsel at Becket.

 “Abortion is a highly controversial issue in American life,” explains CCU President Bill Armstrong.
 “Some of our fellow citizens believe abortion is a fundamental right while others are equally sincere in the conviction that abortion is morally wrong in all, or almost all circumstances.
 But that is not the issue raised by the HHS regulations.
 The question is—may a government agency compel support of abortions by those whose religious convictions forbid them from doing so.
 The law does not permit such compulsion, in our opinion, nor will the conscience of our fellow citizens, whether abortion proponents or opponents.”